 Students are prohibited from clocking another student in or out.
-Students are also prohibited from being clocked in while not being present on campus.
+Students are also prohibited from being clocked in while not being present on campus or from being clocked in when not actively participating in training.
 Students are considered as clocked in while participating in an off-campus school-related activity.

-A student found to be clocked in but off the campus will be subject to the following disciplinary actions, including termination from Advanced Career Institute.
+A student found to be clocked in but off the campus or not participating in training while on campus (i.e., in their cars or breakrooms outside of scheduled breaks) will be subject to the following disciplinary actions, including termination from Advanced Career Institute.